liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/add-content-to-a-case-and-place-sources-on-hold-in-the-ediscovery-center.md

 - If a user attempts to change or delete content in a site that is on hold, SharePoint first checks whether the content was changed since the hold was applied.
 If this is the first modification since the hold was applied, SharePoint copies the content to the preservation hold library, and then allows the user to change or delete the original content.

-- A user will receive an error if they try to delete a library, list, or site collection that's on hold.
+- A user receives an error if they try to delete a library, list, or site collection that's on hold.
 Users will also receive an error if they try to delete a folder that contains a file that's on hold.
 If users want to delete a folder that contains one or more files that are on hold, they have to delete those files before they can delete the folder.

 - To store all versions of content in a site, you have to enable document versioning for the document libraries in the site.
 If a document is deleted from a site that's on hold and document versioning is enabled, all versions of the deleted document will be preserved.
 If document versioning isn't enabled, the version of content that is current at the time that the hold was applied is the only version that is preserved.
-If the content is changed multiple times after the hold is applied, intermediate versions of the content are not preserved, so that storage space is used more efficiently.
-Most content in a site typically does not change, and content that is not changed is not copied to the preservation hold library.
+If the content is changed multiple times after the hold is applied, intermediate versions of the content aren't preserved, so that storage space is used more efficiently.
+Most content in a site typically doesn't change, and content that isn't changed isn't copied to the preservation hold library.

-- If you remove a hold from a site, all files in the preservation hold library will be deleted (moved to the first-stage Recycle Bin) within 7 seven days of removing the hold.
+- If you remove a hold from a site, all files in the preservation hold library will be deleted (moved to the first-stage Recycle Bin) within seven days of removing the hold.
 That's because a timer job for the preservation hold library runs once every 7 days and identifies items to delete.
 Files will be deleted the next time the timer job runs after the hold is removed from the site.

 ## Find more information about eDiscovery